 Did you have questions about joining Cub Scouts?
-We have provided a list of FAQ’s that people have asked over the years.
-On the bottom of the page, you will also find some of our favorite online resources for scouting.
+We have provided a list of FAQs that people have asked over the years.
+At the bottom of the page, you will also find some of our favorite online resources for scouting.

 - How old (or young) can a boy or girl be to join Cub Scouting?

-Cub Scouting is for boys and girls in the Kindergarten through fifth grades, or 7 to 10 years of age.
-Youth who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the Scouts BSA or Venturing program.
+Cub Scouting is for boys and girls in Kindergarten through fifth grade or 5 to 10 years of age.
+Youth who are older than 10 or who have completed the fifth grade can no longer join Cub Scouting, but they may be eligible to join the Scouts BSA or Venturing program.